AlmightyCrickityCrick/CS/src/main/resources/Raport_lab2.md

 #### A5/1 Cipher

-&ensp;&ensp;&ensp; The A5/1 cyphers.Cypher is a stream cipher used to provide over-the-air communication privacy in the GSM cellular telephone standard.
+&ensp;&ensp;&ensp; The A5/1 ciphers.Cypher is a stream cipher used to provide over-the-air communication privacy in the GSM cellular telephone standard.
 It is one of several implementations of the A5 security protocol.
 It was initially kept secret, but became public knowledge through leaks and reverse engineering.